jeffwongqy/Uniform-Singapore-Energy-Price-2025/README.md

 ## 2.0 Problem Statement
 The objective of this study is to develop a predictive framework for forecasting the Uniform Singapore Energy Price (USEP) using statistical and machine learning approaches.
 Electricity prices are highly volatile and influenced by both historical trends and market uncertainty.
-TO address this challenge, it combines ARIMA for time-series trend modeling, GARCH for volatility estimation, and Random Forest Regression/ BiLSTM for nonlinear predictive learning.
-The study aims to evaluate whether integrating econometric models with machine learning and deep learning techniques can improve forecasting accuracy.
+To address this challenge, it combines ARIMA for time-series trend modeling, GARCH for volatility estimation, and Random Forest Regression/ BiLSTM for nonlinear predictive learning.
+Furthermore, it also evaluates whether integrating econometric models with machine learning and deep learning techniques can improve forecasting accuracy.

 ## 3.0 ARIMA (1, 1, 1)